bgantzler/ember-mirage/docs/migration.md

 }
 ```

+The `...discoverEmberDataModels()` is discovering the ember data models.
+This was on by default in `ember-cli-mirage`.

+If you have any environment variables in your `environment/config.js` make sure you change the `ember-cli-mirage`
+to `ember-mirage`.
+All environment variables are still supported except `discoverEmberDataModels`.
+If you had that set to false, just remove the `...discoverEmberDataModels()` from the `mirage/config.js`

 The following are no longer exported.
 If you are using them from ember-cl-mirage, change the import to the below